Chapter 7 Data Visualization

 geom_boxplot()

 If you would like to know more about boxplots, please check this blog post.
-The following illustration is taken from the blog post, which shows the meanings of different boxplot parts.
+The following illustration is based on the blog post, which shows the meanings of different boxplot parts.

 ggplot(data = mpg, aes(x = class, y = hwy)) +